 Add External Media:

-1. Log into the User Interface and within the Echoes tab click on the External Media link.
+1. Log into the User Interface and within the Echoes tab click on the Media Import link.

 2. Specify the required settings: